-(b) Share-based payment transactions
+Share-based payment transactions

-The consolidated entity measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instrument at the date at which they are granted.
-The fair value is determined using the Black-Scholes valuation model.
-The accounting estimates and assumptions relating to the equity-settled share-based payments would have no impact on the carrying amount of assets and liabilities within the next annual reporting period but may impact expense and equity.
+The consolidated entity measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
+The fair value is determined by using either the Binomial or Black-Scholes model taking into account the terms and conditions upon which the instruments were granted.
+The accounting estimates and assumptions relating to equity-settled share-based payments would have no impact on the carrying amounts of assets and liabilities within the next annual reporting period but may impact profit or loss and equity.